corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/operations/deployment/hsm-deployment.md

 Corda Enterprise nodes can be configured to generate keys in [Azure Cloud HSM](https://learn.microsoft.com/en-us/azure/cloud-hsm/overview) using the [Azure Cloud HSM Client SDK](https://github.com/microsoft/MicrosoftAzureCloudHSM) (tested with SDK version 2.0.2.5).

-{{< note >}}
-Unlike the other HSMs on this page, Azure Cloud HSM does not need a JCE/JCA driver JAR copied into the node's `drivers` folder.
-Corda talks to it directly through the JDK's own bundled PKCS11 support, so the only software prerequisite on the node's host is the Azure Cloud HSM Client SDK itself.
-{{< /note >}}

-Before starting the node, the Azure Cloud HSM Client SDK must be installed on the node's host, and its `azcloudhsm_client` daemon must be running and connected to the cluster - Corda's PKCS11 calls talk to this daemon over a local socket.
-If it is not running, the node fails to start with an error while loading the PKCS11 module (`Unable to load Azure Cloud HSM PKCS11 module at ...`).

-{{< note >}}
-The node already recovers automatically from an individual PKCS11 session going stale (for example, an idle timeout).
-A restart of the `azcloudhsm_client` daemon process itself is a different, more disruptive event: it severs every connection the node's PKCS11 module had open, and the node needs to be restarted to reconnect.
-This can be automated by monitoring either that process or the node's logs for CryptoService exceptions coming from operations with the HSM.
-{{< /note >}}

-{{< note >}}
-Azure Cloud HSM support needs two extra JVM flags to access the JDK's own restricted PKCS11 bindings it's built on: `--add-modules=jdk.crypto.cryptoki` and `--add-exports=jdk.crypto.cryptoki/sun.security.pkcs11.wrapper=ALL-UNNAMED`.
-These are already included in the node capsule's own JVM arguments and applied automatically whenever you run `corda.jar` normally - no manual `java` flag is needed.
-{{< /note >}}

 In the `node.conf`, the `cryptoServiceName` needs to be set to "AZURE_CLOUD_HSM", and `cryptoServiceConf` should contain the path to a configuration file, the content of which is explained further down.

 ```kotlin